How to Become an Audiobook Narrator

 So, similarly, the data varies here.
 Depending on your years of experience, where you’re located and whether or not you’re a union worker can affect your wages.

-SUMMARY: You can make over $100 an hour if you’re in a union.
+SUMMARY: You can make anywhere from $10 to $350 an hour, depending on the project and your experience.
 You can also find gig and full-time salaried work for voice professionals, and payment will vary.

 Of course your voice is important when it comes to narration.
 But it’s not the only tool you need to be successful in the field.

 If you want to become an audiobook narrator, you need solid equipment.
 And when it comes to equipment, there are a few good items you need to get started: